 Return on Equity = 18,000/60,000*100 or 18000/(110000 – 40000 – 10000)*100

 The above illustration demonstrates how return on equity is calculated.
 Here, for every dollar invested by investors in the equity of ABC Co.
-Ltd. It generates 30% return.
-This means for every dollar of invested amount, 30 cents of assets are created.
+It generates a 30% return.
+This means that for every dollar of the investment amount, the creation of assets is 30 cents.

-- Return on equity is not only an indication of how well a company uses shareholder’s funds but it is also an overall sign of profitability.
+- Return on equity indicates how well a company uses shareholder funds, and it is also an overall sign of profitability.

 - ROE can be a great tool to compare companies within the same sector/industry.

-- A company is said to create value for shareholders if its ROE is greater than the cost of capital.
+- A company creates value for shareholders if its ROE is greater than the cost of capital.
 If ROE is less than the cost of capital, the investors do not gain anything by investing in the company.
 On the other hand, there is always a risk of the company going bankrupt.
-Thus, any investor looking to invest in a company can use this ratio to analyse the estimated return.
+Thus, any investor looking to invest in a company can use this ratio to analyze the estimated return.

-- Comparison of change in ROE from the beginning of the period to the end of the period can also be a good indicator for investors.
-Averaging ROE over a period to 5-10 years and comparing it with present ROE can indicate historical growth.
+- A comparison of changes in ROE from the beginning of the period to the end of the period can also be a good indicator for investors.
+Averaging ROE over a period of 5-10 years and comparing it with present ROE can indicate historical growth.

 Caution While Using ROE Ratio

 ROE, at times, can be a misleading figure.
-ROE can increase with a reduction in shareholder’s equity.
-If ROE increases due to a drop in equity which ultimately results in an increase in the debt the company takes, it will expose the company to a greater risk.
-For example, a company may issue buyback of its shares which may artificially boost ROE.
-Thus, investors need to exercise caution while using ROE ratio.
-In the case of buyback or issue of new shares, it is best to evaluate ROE along with EPS, which can give a clearer picture of earning from equity.
+ROE can increase with a reduction in shareholder equity.
+If ROE increases due to a drop in equity which ultimately results in an increase in the company’s debt, it will expose the company to greater risk.
+For example, a company may issue a buyback of its shares which may artificially boost ROE.
+Thus, investors need to exercise caution while using the ROE ratio.
+In the case of buyback or issue of new shares, it is best to evaluate ROE and EPS, which can give a clearer picture of earning from equity.

-A more holistic version of ROE is the DuPont analysis, which gives the exact reason for a change in ROE value which can be calculated by the following formula i.e. Profit Margin x Asset Turnover x Equity Multiplier.
+A more holistic version of ROE is the DuPont analysis, which gives the exact reason for a change in ROE value.